Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Ms Patrea Walton

-Ms Walton is a Fellow of the Australian Council for Educational Leaders and was awarded the 2021 ACEL Gold Medal for outstanding contribution to the study and practice of educational administration and leadership.
-Other acknowledgements include the QUT Education Outstanding Alumni Award (2018); an Outstanding Contribution to Education Award from Australian Council of Deans of Education (2018) and the Public Service Medal (2017).
+A Fellow of the Australian Council for Educational Leaders (ACEL), Patrea received its 2021 ACEL Gold Medal for her exceptional contributions to educational administration and leadership.
+Other honours include the QUT Education Outstanding Alumni Award (2018), the Australian Council of Deans of Education Outstanding Contribution to Education Award (2018), and the Public Service Medal (2017).
+In 2016 she earned the Australian Human Resources Institute National CEO Diversity Champion award, and, in 2023, Griffith University awarded her an honorary doctorate.

 Ms Christine Clarke